Christine Amsden

 Wennerström also leads a Marty Paich-style 12-piece orchestra of her own which plays her arrangements, for instance at the jazz festival Sandviken Big Band Bang in 1996.

-TTB title: Return of the Lantern Bearers - Book II
+TTB titles: Return of the Lantern Bearers - Book II

 Saga of Rim, The Land on the Rim of Time - Book I